-It is perfectly allowable to start a sentence with any of these, as long as you are connecting two independent clauses.
+It is perfectly allowable to start a sentence with any of these, as long as you connect two independent clauses.

 What Are Independent Clauses?

-An independent clause is one that forms a complete sentence on its own.
+An independent clause forms a complete sentence on its own.
 Examples of independent clauses that are joined by coordinating conjunctions include:

 - I got to the station early.
 But I still missed my train.